 <UserManager> <Realm> <Configuration> ... <Property name="dataSource">jdbc/WSO2CarbonDB</Property> </Configuration> ... </Realm> </UserManager>

 Use the WSO2 Data Services Server product which can be downloaded from http://wso2.com/products/data-services-server/.
-See the About this Release page to check if the latest WSO2 DSS is compatible with the current AS version.

 - The configurations for SaaS web applications has changed in AS 5.3.0.
 In previous releases, SaaS configurations were enabled in the